The Social Media Marketing Tools

 WordPress Content Management System

-When the search engines do discover your website and make it available in their search results your website is considered relevant and so your website will appear in the free or “organic” area of the search results (not as an Ad that you need to pay for).
+When the search engines discover your website and make it available in their search results your website is considered relevant and so your website will appear in the free or “organic” area of the search results (not as an Ad that you need to pay for).

 Organic Search Results

-The process of optimising a website is really just using the correct relevant keywords and phrases that your customers are using to search for the services your business provides.
+The process of optimising a website involves using the correct relevant keywords and phrases that your customers are using to search for the services your business provides.

 Content Marketing and Business Blogging

 You may be good at what you do and if your website content and blog reveals that in case studies, examples, white papers, customer journey stories etc then YOU will become the authority figure they are looking for – and you’ll most likely get the business.

 Video Marketing & Youtube

 Facebook is important because it’s a digital form of a recommendation service.
 If a friend or relative of yours has used someones products or services and has enjoyed the experience you’ll be more likely to consider that company as a potential supplier.

 You can include hashtags and mentions in your messages and they help you get discovered or viewed.
-Most of all Twitter is all about what is happening right now and when you connect with more and more people and have their share (or retweet) your messages you can reach an explosive audience very quickly.
+Most of all Twitter is all about what is happening right now and when you connect with more and more people and have them share (or retweet) your messages you can reach an explosive audience very quickly.

 Back to StartUp Academy Cloud Package